AhmedEhab-SG/meme-generator/README.md

 # Meme Generator

-A interactive website generate random meme picture and allow you to on the top of the picture or the buttom.
+An interactive website generate random meme picture and allow you to add text on the top of the picture or the buttom.

 ## A React project